koalalorenzo/blog/content/posts/202006-ipfs-orbitdb-likes.md

 people to build an API, host a server, a database or pay for any SaaS product that does that... we could write a blog post about that, but it would be too easy!
-Instead in this article I wanted to challenge myself a little more and explore how to make **a decentralised like button**: We will try how it is to not be hosting any server or database, and instead use a p2p networks and a decentralized database to count the likes
+Instead in this article I wanted to challenge myself a little more and explore how to make **a decentralized like button**: We will try how it is to not be hosting any server or database, and instead use a p2p networks and a decentralized database to count the likes

 ![Decentralized vs Centralized](/posts/202005/network.png#center)

-To achieve that I have been considering just one decentralised technology that I am very familiar with: **the Interplanetary File System**.
+To achieve that I have been considering just one decentralized technology that I am very familiar with: **the Interplanetary File System**.
 This will allow us to make a simple HTML widget that works on any modern browser and gets data to show from a big and established p2p network.